dotnet/docs-maui/docs/get-started/first-app.md

 ## Get started with Visual Studio 2019

-In this tutorial, you'll learn how to create your first .NET MAUI app in Visual Studio 2019, and run it on an Android emulator:
+In this tutorial, you'll create your first .NET MAUI app in Visual Studio 2019, and run it on an Android emulator:

 1. Launch Visual Studio 2019 build 16.11 (Preview 2 or greater), and in the start window click **Create a new project** to create a new project: